shybovycha/shybovycha.github.io/_drafts/2025-12-01-data-compression.md

 H        code     e        code     l        code     o        code     <space>  code     w        code     r        code     d        code
 ```

 This is already `16` bytes.
-Then add the `6` bytes for the encoded message and you get `22` bytes - a negative 100% compression again.
+Then add the `6` bytes for the encoded message and you get `22` bytes - a -100% (negative 100%) compression again.

 If the initial text was much, **much** longer, this could actually be an improvement, but here's the challenge: once the number of unique letters in the initial text is larger than `15` (the maximum number of variants that could be represented by `4` bits), the compression rate drops below zero - simply because we can not represent every character in less than a full byte anymore.